-But then do you need more Biotin?
+But then do you need more Biotin for Hair Growth?

 Anything else I should know?

 Biotin is a wonderful vitamin that aids one in maintaining a healthy metabolic system.
-Biotin is additionally thought to reduce internal inflammation, aid diabetic individual in lowering their blood glucose levels and also combat brain fog.
+Biotin is additionally thought to reduce internal inflammation, aid diabetic individuals in lowering their blood glucose levels and also combat brain fog.